disaia/qmk_firmware/keyboards/preonic/keymaps/disaia/readme.md

-# The default Preonic layout - largely based on the Planck's
+# My preonic layout, made for use with the swedish keyboard in the OS